-AFRICAN-AMERICAN STUDIES 5 The African-American In the History of the United States II 3 UNITS (UC: CSU)
+The African-American In the History of the United States II ${\rm 3~UNITS~(UC:~CSU)}$

 Note: Meets the Associate in Arts degree requirements in U.S. History, U.S. Constitution, and California State and Local Government.
-Transfer Limit UC.
-Maximum credit one course from African Am Studies 5, Chicano Studies 8, and History 12 or 13.

 Students analyze historiographical issues in African American history and how black Americans were active agents in creating their own history.
 Emphasis on ideas of black social thought, political protest and efforts to create social change from Reconstruction to the present.